xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

 You will need access to CRM or similar data from your enterprise.
 The data you upload to the Experience Cloud must be a [!DNL .csv] file.
 If you upload via FTP or sFTP, you also upload a [!DNL .fin] file.

+Customer Attributes is designed to handle a few files per day.
+To mitigate the issue of having a large number of small files delaying processing, files sent within 30 minutes of a previous batch from the same organization are routed to a lower-priority queue.

 <!-- <p>Articulate difference between this and SAINT. </p> -->

 ## Allowed file types and naming requirements {#section_6F64FA02ACCC4215B0862CB6A1821FBF}